 Jul 1, 2011 the FDA Approved Xarelto (rivaroxaban) to Prevent Deep Vein Thrombosis in Patients Undergoing Knee or Hip Replacement Surgery, In January 2014 the FDA issued a warning label change for Xarelto to include a risk of bleeding.
 Physicians were to promptly evaluate any signs or symptoms of blood loss and consider the need for blood replacement.
 A specific antidote for rivaroxaban/ Xarelto is not available.

-Pradaxa and Xarelto Lawyers Filing Lawsuits For Pradaxa and Xarelto
+Xarelto Lawyers Filing Lawsuits For Xarelto

 - bleeding which can be serious, and sometimes lead to death, It may take longer for any bleeding to stop